QuChunhe/study/Database.md

 purpose of a snitch is to route requests efficiently and to distribute replicas evenly.

 DataStax recommends GossipingPropertyFileSnitch for production usage.

+[190]
+A keyspace is a logical structure where Cassandra stores not only table data, but also all other entities that you create for an application, such as materialized views, functions, aggregates, and UDTs.